lguez/NetCDF95/docs/installation.md

   `ctest` in the build directory.
 If this test fails then the procedures `nf95_inq_grpname`, `nf95_inq_grpname_full` and `nf95_inq_grp_full_ncid` are not reliable.

+## Troubleshooting

+If your installation of NetCDF or NetCDF-Fortran is in a non-standard location, and CMake does not find it, then re-run cmake setting the variable `CMAKE_PREFIX_PATH` to the directory containing it.
+CMake will then search `${CMAKE_PREFIX_PATH}/lib`, `${CMAKE_PREFIX_PATH}/include`, etc. For example:

+	cmake . -DCMAKE_PREFIX_PATH:PATH=/path/to/my/favorite/installation

 [^1]: On Mac OS, after downloading the application from the CMake web
     site, run it, then click on "How to Install For Command Line Use"